dyvenia/viadot/README.md

 FLOW_NAME=hello_world; python -m viadot.examples.$FLOW_NAME
 ```

-However, when developing, the easiest way is to use the provided Jupyter Lab container available at `http://localhost:9000/`.
+However, when developing, the easiest way is to use the provided Jupyter Lab container available in the browser at `http://localhost:9000/`.

 ## How to contribute

 1. Fork repository if you do not have write access
-2. Setup locally
+2. Set up locally
 3. Test your changes with `pytest`
 4. Submit a PR.
 The PR should contain the following:
 - new/changed functionality